MayankSarvadhi/SimplaeCrudWithoutExpressJs/ReadMe.md

 # Node.js Server-side Application

 - This is a simple server-side application built using Node.js without using Express.
-It provides various APIs to perform CRUD operations on a MySQL or PostgreSQL database.
+It provides various APIs to perform CRUD operations on a PostgreSQL database.
 The application allows you to manage states and cities, with a relationship between the two tables.

 # Prerequisites:-
 ### Before running this application, ensure that you have the following: